Augur: Modeling Covariate Causal Associations in Time Series via Large Language Models: Appendix

 \item \textbf{Appendix B} presents a formal proof of causal feature optimality, building upon the theoretical groundwork.

 \item \textbf{Appendix C} details our comprehensive methodology and implementation, including dataset and baseline descriptions, evaluation protocols, and the technical environment.

-\item \textbf{Appendix D} offers supplementary results and analyses, featuring a quantitative evaluation of our feature selector and an in-depth case study that illustrates the entire pipeline, from initial analysis to the final causal narrative.
+\item \textbf{Appendix D} offers supplementary results and analyses, featuring a quantitative evaluation of our feature selector and an in-depth case study that illustrates the entire pipeline, from initial analysis to the final causal narrative and the evaluation using an LLM-as-a-Judge to validate causal narrative quality.

-\item \textbf{Appendix E} concludes with a discussion on framework extensibility and, finally, presents the specific prompts used to guide the LLM-driven processes. \end{itemize}
+\item \textbf{Appendix E} concludes with a discussion on framework extensibility which includes social impact and finally, presents the specific prompts used to guide the LLM-driven processes. \end{itemize}